Visible Light Microscopy

 I have converted all my microscopes to LED illumination.
 When converting a microscope to LED illumination excess brightness can be a problem.
 LEDs are not lasers, but they can be very bright.
 Coloured or diffusing filters may help.
 A means of dimming is helpful.
 If dimming is not possible then the white LED power rating should be less than 1 watt to replace a 15 watt incandescent lamp , and preferably much less when using modern LEDs.

-For example I have used a 2.7 volt, 20 mA, white LED with a 12 volt power supply.
-A (12 volt - 2.7 volt)/0.02 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
+For example I originally used a 2.8 volt, 20 mA, white LED with a 12 volt power supply.
+A (12 volt - 2.8 volt)/0.02 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
 The maximum power was less than 0.06 watts.
 I found that for general use this provided more than sufficient light for bright-field work.
 For dark-field and polarised light work more brightness will be needed.
+The LED voltage depends on the current and can be higher than 3.3 volts with a good heat-sink

-Now I am using a bare white LED chip recycled from an old light bulb.
-Tools to do this will include a small hacksaw, some tweezers and a small gas torch to gently heat the supporting aluminium plate from the back to melt the solder.
 Some light bulbs package 4 blue LEDs per chip.
-The blue LEDs are covered with a fluorescent layer to make a white light source.
-The chip has a higher voltage rating of 4x2.8 = 11.2 volts.
+The blue LEDs are covered with a yellow fluorescent layer to make a white light source.
+The chip has a measured voltage rating of 4x2.8 = 11.2 volts at 50 mA.
 The illuminated surface area of 6 mm2 is much larger than a typical packaged white LED.
-It avoids the strong lens of packaged LEDs which makes it hard to achieve even lighting.
-I mounted the LED in a position more forward than typical bulbs, as the original and expensive Leitz tungsten lamp also had the filament set well forward.
+The strong lens of typical 5mm packaged LEDs makes it hard to achieve even lighting.
+I mounted the LED in a forward position as the original and expensive Leitz tungsten lamp had an extended filament position.

 The required series resistance is ((Maximum Power Supply Voltage)-(LED voltage))/I ohms where I is in the range from 0.02 to 0.2 amps.
-The white LED voltage is typically 2.8 volts at a moderate current.
+A white LED voltage is typically measured at 2.8 volts at 50 mA.
 An 8.4 volt recycled 3 LED chip from an old light bulb should be in series with about 68 ohms to run at about 50 mA with a 12 volt power supply.
-A 11.2 volt 4 LED chip would require about 15 ohms for 50 mA at 12 volts.
+An 11.2 volt 4 LED chip would require about 15 ohms for 50 mA at 12 volts.
 It would help if the resistance could be varied to give a current in the range from 10 to 180 mA.
-The 4 LED chip can dissipate more than 0.5 watts on a suitable aluminium or copper heat sink.
+The 4 LED chip can dissipate more than 0.5 watts on a suitable aluminium or copper heat-sink.
 Some cheap torches contain similar bare LEDs which could be used as microscope lights.
 The microscope light shown below runs from 8 to 12 volts, using a variable DC power supply.

 Microscope light - a 3 LED chip on Veroboard supported by two 10 ohm resistors behind